 I was blissfully going about my life without a care in the world.

-I would frequently walk to the library and nerd out to anything pregnancy or parenting-related and then trek back with a full bag of books and documentaries.
+I would frequently walk to the library and nerd out to anything pregnancy or sustainable parenting-related and then trek back with a full bag of books and documentaries.

 I was on my game.

 Until the Second Trimester

 Later on, in my pregnancy around week 20, you know the anatomy scan it was found that my baby boy was “small”.

 They were going to keep an eye on it.

 Okay, I thought nothing of it.

 Then week 26 rolled around and I failed the glucose test by ONE!
 Yes, by one.
 They had me in MFM (maternal-fetal medicine) so fast.